Comparative validation of surgical phase recognition, instrument keypoint estimation, and instrument instance segmentation in endoscopy: Results of the PhaKIR 2024 challenge: Discussion

 \subsection{Challenge organization}

-As illustrated in Figure~\ref{organization:fig:endovis24}, the PhaKIR challenge attracted the highest number of registrations and submissions among all EndoVis-2024 sub-challenges.
-This underscores both the high relevance of the research questions addressed and the strong interest from the scientific community.
-It should be noted, however, that PhaKIR comprises three distinct tasks, whereas most other sub-challenges focused on one single task.
-This difference must be taken into account when interpreting the participation metrics.
+As illustrated in Figure~\ref{organization:fig:endovis24}, the PhaKIR challenge attracted the highest number of registrations and submissions among all EndoVis-2024 sub-challenges, highlighting both the high relevance of the research questions and the strong interest from the scientific community.
+Notably, PhaKIR was hosted on a bespoke platform developed according to the principles outlined in the ``DIY Challenge Blueprint'' publication~\cite{klausmann2025diy}.
+Self-hosting provided several advantages that likely contributed to the high level of engagement.
+The platform was fully customizable to the specific needs of the challenge, enabling streamlined submission workflows, tailored evaluation pipelines, and flexible task definitions.
+Participants were continuously kept informed via email updates and news posts on the challenge website, reflecting an active communication strategy by the organizers.
+This close interaction reduced participation barriers and further supported the recruitment of a large and diverse participant cohort.
+In addition, the large dataset size and the high quality of annotations offered a uniquely rich benchmarking opportunity, enhancing the attractiveness of the challenge.
+This combination of platform usability, dataset quality, task diversity, and proactive participant engagement distinguished PhaKIR from challenges hosted on standard portals such as Synapse or Grand Challenge.
+It should be noted, however, that PhaKIR comprises three distinct tasks, whereas most other sub-challenges focused on a single task.
+This difference should be considered when interpreting participation metrics.